Canon XS vs Nikon D600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XS and Nikon D600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XS and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the XS and the D600 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the D600 was followed by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XS and D600 can be found, respectively, in the Canon XS Manual (free pdf) or the online Nikon D600 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XS and the Nikon D600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.